Check documentation for type of wart to avoid a reimbursement cold shoulder

 In addition, CPT states, "For destruction of common or plantar warts, see 17000, 17003, 17004."

 Important: Cryotherapy codes like 17000 come with a 10-day global period, says Lisa Barnes, a coder with Fayetteville Diagnostic Clinic in Arkansas.
-Typically, [...]
+Typically, this means that you can't bill for any physician services [...]